alex2308/LSINF2345-project/README.md

  - service	: compile only the erlang files from src/ to bin/ that are needed by the distributed storage service

 ### Execute/Run
+ - Use the launch.sh script to launch the distributed DB service

+### ERLANG MODULES
- - to start the service, run the 'start_service()' function from 'app' module
+ - app			: module that is used to start the datastore and the transaction manager and do the requests (update,snapshotread,gc)
+ - parser		: module that can read and execute transactions from a file and output the result in a file
+ - tmanager		: module containing the transaction manager code
+ - datastore	: module containing the datastore implementation